July 6, 2022

 Working at home with kids presents a few unique challenges of its own.
 If you’re working from home due to the coronavirus and have children stuck at home from school or daycare with you, you’ve likely already experienced some of the challenges writer Ryan Howard covers here, like keeping children occupied or quiet while you’re trying to answer emails, accomplish work tasks and check a few things off your to-do list.
 (These freelance writing tips will also help you stay on top of your job.)

 As much as I like to stick to a schedule most of the time, there are times that I just have to be opportunistic about when I can get work done.
 My kids are young, so they tend to go to bed pretty early.
 So, sometimes I’ll log a couple of hours of work between 8 p.m. and 10 p.m.
 Other times, I set the alarm for 5 a.m, and get right down to business (with a little help from my dear friend, coffee).
 Right now, we are certainly getting a lot of practice working from home with the kids around.
 I can’t say that we’ve fully mastered it, but we’re getting a decent amount done.
 Waking up early and staying up late helps a lot!
 (Check out the morning routines of successful freelancers and creatives who work from home.)

 My wife and I both work from home quite a bit.
 If the kids are home too, we both do what we can to create a quiet work environment for each other when possible.
 That might mean that my wife takes the kids to the park for a couple of hours while I’m working in one of these profitable freelance writing niches.
-Or, it might mean that I give them a bath, brush their teeth, and read to them upstairs (which can often take a couple of hours!).
+Or, it might mean that I give them a bath, brush their teeth, and read to them upstairs in the evening (which can often take a couple of hours!).
 Since a quiet environment lets both of us work much more productively, we take turns working and entertaining the kids.
 (Use your spare time reading these article pitch examples.)